 If you go through any dispute process, the freelancer never wins.

-Where exactly you should work as a freelancer?
+Where exactly should you work as a freelancer?

 You can work on freelancing websites when you find/get a job without much trouble.
 If a client sends a message to you, just follow up with them and try to make a conversion on the marketplace.
-But do not hang on with finding jobs on freelancing marketplaces.
+But do not hang on with finding jobs in freelancing marketplaces.

 Be your boss and take full advantage of freelancing